 Recommendations

-For the first 1-3 years horizon, as the extent of the market readiness of the technology is not clear as of now, we recommend a trial of the BMS existing program.
+For the first 1-3 years horizon, as the extent of the market readiness of the technology is not clear as of now, we recommend a trial using C&LM existing Retro-Commissioning program.
 It would allow to assess the state of the market, which providers are able to deploy at scale in Connecticut and define robust baseline approach to assess impacts with Industry Standard Practices.
 The advanced OCC trial could also inform a future program design by testing program strategies applied at different market segments and appropriate incentive design strategy.
+This trial can also inform the required communication strategies to increase awareness of the technology and its benefits.

 For the 3+ years horizon, we recommend launching a separate program to promote advanced OCC and gather data to better refine the program along the way.
 Once the technology is commercially ready, a trial using alternative data-driven occupancy detection techniques to test it would allow to increase the market breadth of the program.